Dragisha-Todoroski/kupujemprodajem/README.md

 # kupujemprodajem

-Laravel-based web application for a small marketplace about posting and viewing ads (like kupujemprodajem.com).
+Laravel-based web application for a small marketplace for posting and viewing ads (like kupujemprodajem.com).

 Users can register and log in as: